-We’re relocating to Riversdale Road, Box Hill South, in 2019.
+We’re now located at 1201 Riversdale Road, Box Hill South.
 Read on to find out more!

 What’s this all about?

-In May 2015, St Paul’s Church Council asked a small group of members (known as the Strategic Property Group, or SPG) to examine the emerging difficulties arising from the exploding property developments around the current church, particularly the problem with parking.
-Three years later we have bought another church with plans for substantial further development, and put our own church on the market.
+In May 2015, St Paul’s Church Council asked a small group of members (the Strategic Property Group, or SPG) to examine the emerging difficulties arising from the exploding property developments around the current church, particularly the problem with parking.
+Three and a half years later we sold our church and bought another one with plans for substantial further development.

-This location, though highly valued by the congregation for its position in the heart of the community, has become more and more problematic over the past few years as Box Hill has developed considerably, causing problems for parking and access.
-In 2015, the SPG found that more than 90% of worshippers drive to church, and were already finding it more difficult to travel along Station Street and find a convenient park.
-Meanwhile high-rise property developments were underway all around, not to mention another 11 skyscrapers and other developments currently planned or underway in Box Hill.
+The SPG started investigating.
+A survey of the congregation found that worshippers were already finding it more difficult to travel along Station Street and find a convenient park.
+High-rise property developments were underway all around, with more skyscrapers and other developments currently planned or underway in Box Hill.
 The parking and access issues were inevitably going to get worse.

-Despite the issues we were (and remain) enthusiastic about the witness of our location in central Box Hill, and together with advisors and architects the SPG looked at several options for redevelopment of the current site at 709-713 Station Street.
-Extensive discussions indicated the only way St Paul’s could afford to provide adequate parking for up to 100 cars was to partner with a developer and build a high-rise complex – incorporating our church sanctuary and other spaces on the ground and mezzanine levels, and parking in four basement levels below.
+Despite the issues we were enthusiastic about the witness of our location in central Box Hill.
+Discussions with advisors and architects indicated the only way St Paul’s could provide adequate parking for up to 100 cars was to partner with a developer and build a high-rise complex, incorporating the church sanctuary on the ground and mezzanine levels.

 But problems started to emerge with various risks, owner’s corporation concerns, potential disruption to ministry during the several years of construction, and continued access problems to the car park.
-A solution to the latter was to enter the church from the rear lane, but this was already a potential choke point.
-The SPG asked consulting traffic engineers how we could possibly resolve the issue, and their answer was: you may have to face the fact that this will be a difficult site for a church.
+The SPG asked consulting traffic engineers how we could possibly resolve some of the issues, and their answer was: you may have to face the fact that this will be a difficult site for a church.

 How did you find a new church?

-- The St James church exterior was heritage listed, meaning it was less attractive to competing developers.
+- The St James church exterior was heritage listed, meaning it was less attractive to competing developers (confirmed by valuations).

 - In October 2017, our congregation voted by an overwhelming 90% to pursue a relocation option.
 This was also supported by the Chinese Lutheran Church, with whom we share partnership in our Mandarin mission in Box Hill.

-Remarkably, we were also able to buy the neighbouring property at 1207 Riversdale Road at auction – giving us options for transition space after we vacate the current Station Street site, and before the whole new development is completed.
+Remarkably, we were also able to buy the neighbouring property at 1207 Riversdale Road at auction – giving us additional options for the future.